totorux/preseed/README.md

-# Ubuntu Minimal CD Preseeding
+# Ubuntu/Debian Minimal CD Preseeding

-The scripts in this repo automate the process of embedding preseed files into a initrd.gz of a ubuntu [mini.iso][ubuntu-minimalcd], along with the ability to add things like your ssh public key so that login is automatic as well.
+The scripts in this repo automate the process of embedding preseed files into a initrd.gz of a ubuntu/debian [mini.iso][ubuntu-minimalcd], along with the ability to add things like your ssh public key so that login is automatic as well.

 The `remaster` script does the majority of the work, with directories in